Blurt-Blockchain/blurt/README.md

-# Steem - The Blockchain That Will Tokenize The Web
+# Blurt - The Blockchain That Will Tokenize The Web

-Welcome to the official repository for Steem, the blockchain that will revolutionize the web, and soon the blockchain for Smart Media Tokens!
+Welcome to the official repository for Blurt, the blockchain that will revolutionize the web, and soon the blockchain for Smart Media Tokens!

-Steem is the first blockchain which introduced the "Proof of Brain" social consensus algorithm for token allocation.

 Being one of the most actively developed blockchain projects currently in existence, it's become fertile soil for entrepreneurial pursuits.
 It has also become home for many cryptocurrency centric projects.

-Steem aims to be the preferred blockchain for dApp development with Smart Media Tokens at its core.
+Blurt aims to be the preferred blockchain for dApp development with Smart Media Tokens at its core.
 With SMTs, everyone can leverage the power of Steem.

 Originally, Steem was announced on the [Bitcointalk forum](https://bitcointalk.org/index.php?topic=1410943.new) prior to the start of any mining.
 (Steem is currently not mineable)